top of page

 The Mushroom

 The Mushroom is a sandstone formation created by erosion.
 There are others like it in the vicinity.
-Close to the mushroom you will see the ruins of a center for copper production with workshops and storage rooms for raw materials that has been dated to the 12 to 13th century BCE.
+Close to the mushroom you will see the ruins of a center for copper production that has workshops and storage rooms for raw materials that has been dated to the 12 to 13th century BCE.

 The Mushroom